 If you are reading this, you want to know the exact Mediavine requirements to join their network and start making money with your blog, right?

-But just recently, Mediavine dropped the bomb nobody was expecting: their minimum requirements for publishers were raised to a whole new level.
+But in 2020, Mediavine dropped the bomb nobody was expecting: their minimum requirements for publishers were raised to a whole new level.

 In this post, I’ll walk you through all the new Mediavine requirements your website needs to fulfill to join.